In this post

 Even if you use automatic translation, you’ll still be able to go back and manually adjust all the translations.

 To set it up, go to the Automatic Translation tab and choose your preferred service.
-Here are guides for both services:
+TranslatePress AI is an integrated feature that works with no setup required, while Google Translate and DeepL require you to connect to their API.

 You can also follow our full guide on automatically translating WordPress.